 Charitable Donations Must Be To A Registered Non-Profit

 If you've decided that itemized deductions are for you, make sure your charitable donations are to a registered non-profit that is approved by the IRS.
 Otherwise, your donation won't count for a tax benefit.
-To check whether the organization you're interested in donating to is approved by the IRS, you can use this tool.
+To check whether the organization you're interested in donating to, is approved by the IRS, you can use this tool and stay in the know.

 Cash Is Not King